Letting Go of Things You Still Love: A Gentle Path to Healing and Growth

 -

-What would I release if I fully trusted that I would evolve safely?
+What would I let go of if I fully trusted that I am safe to evolve?

 Pair Your Letting Go With Energetic Healing

 Letting go is both emotional and energetic.
-The pain we carry often lives in our body, buried in the subtle layers of our energy system.
+The pain you carry lives not only in your mind but also within the subtle energy layers of your body.

-Start with the chakra where your resistance feels strongest.
-Your next level is waiting.
+Start with the chakra where your resistance feels strongest, your next level of alignment is waiting.